Go to the EVENTS: 2003, 2004 , 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023

 Czech Clay group organized the 18th clay conference in Czech Republic.

 The conference was held in September 29 - October 1, 2008 in Sporthotel Zátoň in Zátoňské Dvory near Český Krumlov, 50 years after the first national clay conference.
-Conference has 38 participants included 7 foreign participants.

 Main topics of conference: